-Tax scams can happen at any time of year, not just during tax time.
+Tax scams can happen at any time of year, not just during tax season.

 Phishing remains one of the most predominant social engineering tactics used.
 Scammers impersonate IRS agents, other government employees, or debt collectors across various communication channels like phone, text, online, or via mail.
 Their goal is to trick you into sending them money for taxes, penalties, or fees you don't actually owe.
 A criminal can also use a social security number to file a tax return and steal that person’s tax refund or tax credit.
 Stay alert with these tips.